LukeSchaffel/musicians-rolodex/readme.md

 ---

-The Musicians Rolodex is a full stack application that works just like any contacts application that you have used, but with the needs of a working musician in mind.
+The Musicians Rolodex is a full stack private workspace that works just like any vanilla contacts application, but with the needs of a working musician in mind.

 Each contact card has storage for Name, Email Address, Instrumnet, Location, willingess to travel, wheather or not they are a teacher, and notes.

+Each user who signs in with their google account will be able to privatly store and edit their own contacts and be able to add instruments to the public list.

 ---